 As a direct hard money lender and private money broker, North Coast Financial has multiple sources of capital to fund your loan request.
 Private money sources (information on trust deed investing) allow for more flexible and faster funding options than traditional means of capital such as banks and other institutional lenders.

-We provide private, short-term hard money loans for real estate investors for various real estate transactions such as purchasing short sales, fix and flip loans, trustee sale refinances, REOs, real estate auctions that allow financing, private party transactions, probate and inheritance loans, residential construction loans, cash out refinance loans, hard money rehab loans, bridge loans and other investment and rental property loans.
+We provide private, short-term hard money loans for real estate investors for various real estate transactions such as purchasing short sales, fix and flip loans, trustee sale refinances, REOs, real estate auctions that allow financing, private party transactions, probate and inheritance loans, residential construction loans, cash out refinance loans, subprime loans, hard money rehab loans, bridge loans and other investment and rental property loans.

 North Coast Financial are primarily residential hard money lenders, but also fund commercial hard money loans.
 Hard money loan amounts available from North Coast Financial range from $25,000 on the low end to jumbo hard money mortgage loans in the millions of dollars.
 North Coast Financial is one of the few residential hard money lenders in California able to consider lending on owner occupied hard money loans.

 Hard Money Loans Are a Better Option Than Friends and Family

 When a real estate buyer needs funds for the purchase of an investment property, the first thought might be to borrow money from family and friends.
 Adding a business relationship to an existing family or friend relationship can cause friction and hard feelings for many years to come if the results of the real estate venture are not as expected.
 It should be pointed out that family and friends are not exempt from the increasingly regulated lending industry.